 The program will begin in the fall of 2016 and can be completed in two years.
 Opportunities are available for students to earn up to 12 credit hours through internships.

 LC professor Dr. Sabita Manian, a recent recipient of the Outstanding Faculty Award from the State Council of Higher Education for Virginia, serves as the program coordinator.
 “This liberal arts degree will prepare students for a wide variety of professional careers, since students will develop in-depth critical thinking and analytical skills, flexibility, good oral and written communication skills, and the ability to take the broad view, all of which are highly sought after by today’s employers,” she said.

-An information session will be held April 26 at 6 p.m. in the Lynchburg College Alumni Lounge.
+An information session will be held April 26 at 6 p.m. in the University of Lynchburg Alumni Lounge.
 Online registration is available at https://admissions.lynchburg.edu/register/onlineinfo.